fenago/apache-solr/lab_guides/Lab_7.md

 end, we saw the Solr highlighting mechanism, parameters, various highlighters, and boundary scanners.

-In this chapter, we will learn about more search functionalities such as spellchecking, suggester, pagination, result grouping and clustering, and spatial search.
+In this lab, we will learn about more search functionalities such as spellchecking, suggester, pagination, result grouping and clustering, and spatial search.
 Let's start with the spellchecking feature of Solr.